How to apply to our joint doctoral programs

 The Ford School of Public Policy’s joint PhD program offers three degrees: the PhD in public policy and economics, the PhD in public policy and political science, and the PhD in public policy and sociology.
 Applications for each program are due by December 1.

 - Students must apply to one of the three degree programs—public policy & economics, public policy & political science, or public policy & sociology—at the time of application.

 - The application requires a program code.
 Please choose the code associated with the program you will be applying for: public policy & economics (01677), public policy and political science (01679), or public policy and sociology (01681)

 - Level: doctoral

-- Note: Applicants for the joint PhD in public policy & sociology are recommended to choose a second subplan (topic of research) in sociology.
-Please list your research topic in your Statement of Purpose.
-Visit the Sociology Department website for a list of subplans.
+- Note: Applicants for the joint PhD in public policy & sociology and the joint PhD in public policy and economics are recommended to choose a subplan (field).

 - The application files for admission by the Ford School PhD admissions committee are then forwarded to the appropriate department admissions committee counterpart for consideration.